Weihrauch-completeness for layerwise computability: Examples of Weihrauch-complete layerwise computable operations

 \subsection{Birkhoff's theorem}

-The convergence speed in a special case of Birkhoff's theorem was one of the first examples of a layerwise-computable map, already given as such in \cite[Theorem 5.2.4]{hoyrup6} based on earlier work by the third author \cite{davie} and by \name{Galatolo}, \name{Hoyrup} and \name{Rojas} \cite{galatolo}.
-Here we shall only consider a toy version -- which already is Weihrauch-complete for layerwise computability (which then of course is inherited by any more general but still layerwise computable versions).
+The convergence speed in a special case of Birkhoff's theorem was one of the first examples of a layerwise-computable map, already given as such in \cite[Theorem 5.2.4]{hoyrup6} by \name{Hoyrup} and in \cite{galatolo} \name{Rojas} and by \name{Galatolo}, \name{Hoyrup} and \name{Rojas}.
+Here we shall only consider a toy version -- essentially, the strong law of large numbers in disguise.
+This toy version already is Weihrauch-complete for layerwise computability, which then of course is inherited by any more general but still layerwise computable versions.

 Let $S : \Cantor \to \Cantor$ be the usual shift-operator, and $\pi_1 : \Cantor \to \{0,1\}$ be the projection to the first bit.
 Let $\operatorname{Birkhoff} : \mlr \times \mathbb{N} \mto \mathbb{N}$ be defined via $N \in \operatorname{Birkhoff}(p,k)$ iff $\forall n \geq N$ we find that: